 One of our new "recruits" John Lewis set about the task of connecting everything up and hey presto, It worked!
 The whole arrangement has been installed behind the OIC seat out of general sight.
 Whilst moving this project forward, it was also considered sensible to install a couple of USB ports at usable locations to cope with the modern requirements of the crew and we now have one in the OIC glove box on the dashboard and one in the rear crew cab.
 This has brought a tremendous sense of realism to the project, especially when the vehicle is static on events as the real life dramas that occurred so long ago are still so vivid coming out of the original speaker.

-Attention has also been focussed on the door handles and catches with Martyn getting on to them. most are new restored to full working order and the door stays are next in line for attention.
+Attention has also been focussed on the door handles and catches with another new recruit, Martin Baker, getting on to them. most are now restored to full working order and the door straps are next in line for attention.

 A noticeable issue was identified on several of our recent events, events where kids climb into the rear crew cab.
 We do have any suitable step system for getting them in safely and exiting the other side so thoughts turned to sourcing a pair of appropriate steps.
 When we originally purchased 240FLM, she came with a single set of steps, fortunately, we had photographed them before they " disappeared" so had a visual template to work to.
 Graham Pearce offered to undertake this project and today we have a lovely pair of tailor made, sturdy, dedicated steps almost ready to use this summer,final painting takes place this week.